mrc-ide/public-events-microbit-epidemic/docs/IMPLEMENTATION.md

 ### Seeding the epidemic

 An infection is seeded from the laptop, which sends via serial to the master a message containing the victim id, and an indication of how the victim should make their contacts.
-The master then broadcasts this on the radio (REGISTERED group), and the susceptible victim (who by definition is also listening on the REGISTERD group) hears the message, matches their id with the id in the message, and acts accordingly.
+The master then broadcasts this on the radio (_REGISTERED_ group), and the susceptible victim (who by definition is also listening on the _REGISTERED_ group) hears the message, matches their id with the id in the message, and acts accordingly.

 <pre>